exoplatform/exo-documentation/docs/Administration.rst

 |image333|

-You can set the number of the allocated kudos for users to use per period of time (week, month, quarter or year).
+You can define how many kudos users can send  per period of time (week, month, quarter or year).
 You can also restrict the use of Kudos to the members of a single space.
 They will be allowed to send and recieve Kudos even from other space's activities.
 In this case, both sender and reciever must be in the specified space.

 |image334|